factorhouse/helm-charts/charts/kpow-aws-annual/README.md

 kubernetes   ClusterIP   12.345.6.7   <none>        443/TCP   28h
 ```

 ## Run Kpow in Kubernetes

 ### Download the Kpow Annual Helm chart

-Add the Helm Repository in order to use the Kpow Helm Chart.
+Download the Helm Repository in order to use the Kpow Helm Chart.

 ```bash
 export HELM_EXPERIMENTAL_OCI=1